valentinavallalta/cs124-lab2/design/design.md

 page to keep uniformity amongst pages in our app.

 #### Images:
+Here we can see what our homepage looks like when there are no items.

+Here is what it looks like when we add an item.

 Here we can see what our page looks like when there are no items.